Free for UMN students; registration required.

 Arty Dance Party: Starting at 2:00 pm, join us in the Northrop lobby for a winter wonderland of crafting and coloring for all ages.
 Take your creation with you into the theater and be sure to bring your dancing shoes, because after the show everyone is invited to bring their works of art onstage for a 15-minute dance party!

-Just Added: Public Organ Tour immediately following the Sounds of the Season concert.
-Learn more and reserve your spot.
+Public Organ Tour immediately following the Sounds of the Season concert.
+Tickets are sold out.

 Top image: Northrop Organist Greg Zelek.
 Photo © Greg Helgeson.